trozware/troznet/_posts/2016-02-26-singleton-to-protocol.md

 extension Loggable {

-    func addToEventLog(event: String) {
+    func addToLog(event: String) {
       // use private functions to find log file URL
       // append event text with time stamp
     }

 }
 {% endhighlight %}

 We run immediately into one of the peculiarities of Swift protocol extensions which has been very well explained by [Caesar Wirth][2].
-If I had declared the `addToEventLog(_:)` function in the protocol, then any class or struct conforming to this protocol would have been free to over-write this function and provide its own version.
+If I had declared `addToLog(_:)` in the protocol, then any class or struct conforming to this protocol would have been free to over-write this function and provide its own version.
 This is not what I wanted here - I wanted every object to use the same version.
 So I left the function declaration out of the protocol definition and only included it in the protocol extension.

 To use this behaviour, a class or struct just has to be declared as conforming to the Loggable protocol:

 {% highlight swift %}
 class MyClass: Loggable {
     func doSomething() {
-        addToEventLog("I did something!")
+        addToLog(event: "I did something!")
     }
 }
 {% endhighlight %}